abcboy101/notes/LGPE/README.md

 </table>

 These three moves are the only ones to have had their models changed.
-Because the color red is commonly associated with blood and violence, the color of these hands and feet were changed from red to blue.
+The color of these hands and feet were changed from red to blue.
+This is likely because the color red is associated with blood and violence, so changing the colors to blue might help tone it down.

 <table>
 <tr>